-• Attend ALL sessions and hearings as deemed by law.

-• Ensure ALL Board members are trained as required by Georgia law.

-• Record and maintain a complete and accurate record of all court cases and proceedings.

-• Calendar ALL cases as pursuant to Georgia law and time frames require..

-• Real Estate Division: Preserve and index all deed, mortgages, plats, liens and other real estate documents mandated by law that relates to real property ownership and the timely transmit of data to the State Index.

-• Administrative Division: To accurately and timely balance reports; Ensure confidentiality of personnel records and payroll.
-Prepare budget and reconcile expenditures.

-• Ensure the cooperation with other agencies.
+- Attend ALL sessions and hearings as deemed by law. - Ensure ALL Board members are trained as required by Georgia law. - Record and maintain a complete and accurate record of all court cases and proceedings. - Calendar ALL cases as pursuant to Georgia law and time frames require.. - Real Estate Division: Preserve and index all deed, mortgages, plats, liens and other real estate documents mandated by law that relates to real property ownership and the timely transmit of data to the State Index. - Administrative Division: To accurately and timely balance reports; Ensure confidentiality of personnel records and payroll.
+Prepare budget and reconcile expenditures. - Ensure the cooperation with other agencies.

-Major FY2022 Goals
+Major FY2023 Goals

-To effectively manage the Clerk's Office on a REDUCED budget for the benefit of all County Departments.
-Enhance Computer Storage capabilities and redundancies for better safety of data and better performance.
-Restore Real Estate books (Federal Tax Liens) to Online Index Books for Disaster Cross train employees to improve efficiency.
+- To effectively manage the Clerk's Office on a REDUCED budget for the benefit of all County Departments. - To provide fair and impartial hearings to all property owners. - To provide timely notice of hearings pursuant to GA law. - Create a more comprehensive decision form for commercial property. - Cross train employees to improve efficiency.

-Major Goals Completed in FY2021
+Major Goals Completed in FY2022